 We've already seen that raccoons carry roundworm in their droppings which can be picked up and eaten by your chickens, infecting your flock in a very short period of time.
 It's also a risk for humans, particularly if your children play in an area where raccoons have invaded.

 And importantly, raccoons are also considered to be a primary carrier of the rabies virus in the United States.
-Even though your chickens won't catch rabies from a raccoon and only one person is known to have died from a raccoon to human transmission of rabies(2), it's not a risk you'll want to take.
+Even though your chickens won't catch rabies from a raccoon and only one person is known to have died from a raccoon to human transmission of rabies(2), it's not a risk you should take.

 Once you understand something about the raccoon's behaviour and characteristics, it's not hard to work out what needs to happen to protect your chickens.